uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 ### T1543.005 - Create or Modify System Process: Container Service

+Procedures:

+- Adversaries may create or modify container or container cluster management tools that run as daemons, agents, or services on individual hosts.
+These include software for creating and managing individual containers, such as Docker and Podman, as well as container cluster node-level agents such as kubelet.
+By modifying these services, an adversary may be able to achieve persistence or escalate their privileges on a host.
+For example, by using the `docker run` or `podman run` command with the `restart=always` directive, a container can be configured to persistently restart on the host.
+A user with access to the (rootful) docker command may also be able to escalate their privileges on the host.
+In Kubernetes environments, DaemonSets allow an adversary to persistently Deploy Containers on all nodes, including ones added later to the cluster.
+Pods can also be deployed to specific nodes using the `nodeSelector` or `nodeName` fields in the pod spec.
+Note that containers can also be configured to run as Systemd Services.

 ### T1546.001 - Event Triggered Execution: Change Default File Association